jimbobbennett/AgroHack/Steps/WriteThePiCode.md

 1. The view will load, and there should be data visible that matches the data being sent

    ![The view showing data from the device](../Images/ViewWithData.png)

+1. Select the **Needs Watering** command.
+It will open as a new tab next to the view.
+1. Try checking and unchecking the *Needs watering* value and selecting **Run**.
+The LED should light when *Needs watering* is checked, and turn off when it is unchecked.

 ## Run the Python app continuously